spcrepeau/Docker-Stack/media_apps/README.md

 ### Notes

-* Requires "user: UID:GID" field and does not support PUID and PGID environment variables.
-* Container will error out if running as non-root user and trying to bind to port 80.
+* Rootless: Uses "user: UID:GID".
+Container will error out if running as non-root user and trying to bind to port 80.
 Change the default port to anything besides 80 with a PORT variable.
-* Setup reverse proxy for this app.
+* Reverse Proxy: Setup reverse proxy for this app.
 Also add the default websocket fields.
+* Notifications: None at this time.
-* To setup OAuth with authentik <https://www.audiobookshelf.org/guides/oidc_authentication/>
+* Authentication: To setup OAuth with authentik <https://www.audiobookshelf.org/guides/oidc_authentication/>
   * Subfolder for Redirect URLs: None
   * Match existing users by: Match by username